-Interest: Interest paid to non-resident companies is subject to withholding tax of 15% of the gross payment.
-There is no withholding tax on interest paid to nonresident individuals or to residents.
+Interest: Interest paid to nonresident companies (other than companies considered as a bank under the terms of the law) is subject to withholding tax of 15% of the gross payment.
+In practice, no withholding tax is applied on interest paid to nonresident individuals or to residents.